Flights to & from

 new airport at Tababela

-finally opened in February 2013 (just 3 years late) and there are hopes
+finally opened in February 2013 (just 3 years late) and the access road

 now closed, and the site in the north of the city has been developed